galawaydude/data-place/100 operating-systems/Process Synchronization.md

 ### **The Critical Section Problem

-See, now as I said before, every process is basically a code being executed. now its not the case that, all the instructions in the code, are accessing the shared space, some instructions may be working on the resources allocated to that part
+See, now as I said before, every process is basically a code being executed. now its not the case that, all the instructions in the code, are accessing the shared space, some instructions may be working on the resources allocated to that particular process only right.
+The main issue of syncing comes, when the critical section part is being executed.
+> A **Critical Section** is a segment of code where processes access shared resources (data, files, devices).
+Only one process or thread should be allowed to execute its critical section at any given time to ensure data consistency.

+So, basically to solve this entire problem of race condition, and sync,